 Now that brand recognition is on the rise, with sales climbing in both the fresh and value-added product categories, Johnston’s plans to capitalize on this momentum and leverage their new tools at consumer-facing food events, such as the annual Barn Burner BBQ in Yarrow.

 “The Buy BC Program has enabled us to support our industry and enhance sustainability across the entire value chain of BC pork, from farmer to retailer to consumer,” Bonnie declares.
 “All of the activities completed in this project will continue to educate and promote BC pork, processors, retailers, and farmers for years to come.”

-Funding: $9,035 through the BC Government’s Buy BC Partnership Program.
-(BBC021)
+Funding support provided by the BC Government’s Buy BC Partnership Program.
+(BBC123)